maemo-leste/maemo-leste.github.io/content/maemo-leste-april-2018-update.rst

 * Our Jenkins instance is now world-viewable - https://phoenix.maemo.org/

-* NotKit has done some work on making maemo-leste run on de Gemini PDA with Android kernel and libhybris, and he got to work!
-The result can be seen here:
+* NotKit has done some work on making maemo-leste run on de Gemini PDA with Android kernel and libhybris, and he got it to work!
+The result can be seen
+  here:

   .. image:: /images/gemini-pda.jpg
-    :height: 324px
+    :height: 320px
-    :width: 576px
+    :width: 426px

 * This `DRI3WSEGL <https://github.com/TexasInstruments/dri3wsegl>`_ repository
   recently surfaced, which might make it possible to have OpenGLES accelerated